Resources

 This sense of “welcoming community” comes out in Ross’s business school application, too.
 Overall, Michigan Ross seems dedicated to helping candidates submit the best application they can.

-• First, the admissions team keeps the essay lengths short, with the longest essay being a mere 150 words and the shortest just 25.
+• First, the admissions team keeps the essay lengths short, with the longest essay being a mere 150 words.
 While writing a more condensed essay is certainly challenging (the brevity required demands a high level of judgment), perfecting a briefer essay generally requires less time than perfecting a longer one.
+In fact, across all of the school’s three core application essays, you will only need to submit 350 words!

 • Second, the admissions team has created a kind of “choose your own adventure” application.
-Being able to select which essay prompts you want to respond to and which resume bullet to expand on puts you in the driver’s seat.
+Being able to select which essay prompts you want to respond to puts you in the driver’s seat.
 You have every opportunity to ensure that your application captures and conveys the best of you.

 But with such choice comes responsibility!
 We share the below guidance to help you navigate your choices as you develop your Michigan Ross application.